• Home /

 The price of mortgage-backed bonds, which are securities bought and sold on Wall Street, determine mortgage rates.
 Mortgage rates can change anytime the mortgage-backed bond market is open.

 When mortgage rates change, open offers for mortgage rates expire.
-A lender won’t give you yesterday’s rates the same way a stockbroker won’t provide you with yesterday’s stock price.
+A lender won’t give you yesterday’s rates like a stockbroker won’t give you yesterday’s stock price.

 So, when you get a mortgage rate offer you’re comfortable with, lock it.